Galveston Prenuptial Agreement Attorney

-After the parties marry, they can agree to revoke a modify a pre-marital agreement by executing a new written agreement.
+After the parties marry, they can agree to revoke and/or modify a pre-marital agreement by executing a new written agreement.
 Texas law also permits already married spouses to sign a “marital property agreement,” which addresses the “partition or exchange” of property acquired during the marriage, i.e. “community property.”

 Get Independent Advice Before Signing a Marital Agreement